munificent/craftinginterpreters/book/statements-and-state.md

 ### Assignment syntax

-Because our grammar works from the lowest precedence up, that means we'll add it near the *top* of the rules:
+Because our grammar works from the lowest precedence up, that means we'll add it near the top of the rules, slotted between `expression` and `equality`, the next lowest precedence expression:

 ```lox
 expression  = assignment ;